Govt mulls Covid booster shots for all above 18 years | Health

 - India

-The government is considering allowing booster doses of the Covid vaccine for all those above 18 years because of a surge in infections in parts of the world and ease difficulties faced during international travel, sources said on Monday.
+The government is considering a Covid vaccine booster for all those above 18 years in view of a surge in coronavirus infections in several parts of the world and to ease difficulties faced during international travel, sources said on Monday.

-Currently, healthcare and frontline workers and those aged above 60 years are being administered precaution doses.
+Currently, healthcare and frontline workers and those above 60 years are being administered precaution doses.

-All the people aged above 60 have been made eligible for the precautionary dose of the Covid vaccine after the Union Health Ministry removed the comorbidity clause recently.
+All people above 60 years have become eligible for the precaution dose of Covid vaccine after the Union Health Ministry removed the co-morbidity clause recently.

-The prioritization and sequencing of the dose would be based on the completion of nine months to 39 weeks from the date of administration of the second dose.
+The prioritisation and sequencing of the dose is based on the completion of nine months, or 39 weeks, from the date of administration of the second dose.

-''The government is considering to allow booster dose of Covid vaccine to all those above 18 years because of a surge in infections in parts of the world and ease difficulties faced during international travel.'' a source said.
+''The government is considering a booster dose of Covid vaccine for all those above 18 years in view of a surge in infections in parts of the world and to ease difficulties faced during international travel,'' a source said.

+India began administering precaution doses of the vaccines to healthcare and frontline workers and those aged 60 and above with co-morbidities from January 10 this year.

+Since January 10, more than 2.17 crore precaution doses have been administered to the identified categories of beneficiaries so far.

-The countrywide vaccination drive was rolled out on January 16, 2021, with the healthcare workers getting inoculated in the first phase.
-Vaccination of the frontline workers started on February 2 last year.
+The countrywide vaccination drive was rolled out on January 16, 2021, with healthcare workers getting inoculated in the first phase.
+Vaccination of frontline workers started from February 2 last year.

 The next phase of Covid vaccination commenced from January 3 this year for adolescents in the age group of 15-18 years.